-Table 5 - Section 9.1 Directions Section 9.1 Direction No. &Title Contents of Section 9.1 Direction Planning Proposal Comply will create, alter, or remove a zone or a provision relating to urban land, including land zoned for residential, business, industrial, village or tourist purposes.
+Section 9.1 Direction No. Contents of Section 9.1 Direction Planning Proposal Comply will create, alter, or remove a zone or a provision relating to urban land, including land zoned for residential, business, industrial, village or tourist purposes.
 In accordance with this direction a Planning Proposal must be consistent with the aims, objectives, and principles of "Improving Transport Choice" and "The Right Place for Business and Services" prepared by Department of Urban Affairs and Planning.
 The Planning Proposal is consistent with the objectives and principles in "Improving Transport Choice" and "The Right Place for Business and Services" prepared by the Department of Planning in providing increased opportunity for development of additional dwellings on a site within comfortable walking distance (300 metres) to bus, train, and future metro services.
-5.2 Reserving Land for Public Purposes (1) A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Planning Secretary (or an officer of the Department nominated by the Secretary).
-(2) When a Minister or public authority requests a relevant planning authority to reserve land for a public purpose in a planning proposal and the land would be required to be acquired under Division 3 of Part 2 of the Land Acquisition (Just Terms Compensation) Act 1991, the relevant planning authority must: (a) reserve the land in accordance with the request, and (b) include the land in a zone appropriate to its intended future use or a zone advised by the Planning Secretary (or an officer of the Department nominated by the Secretary), and (c) identify the relevant acquiring authority requests a relevant planning authority to include provisions in a planning proposal relating to the use of any land reserved for a public purpose before that land is acquired, the relevant planning authority must: (a) include the requested provisions, or (b) take such other action as advised by the Planning Secretary (or an officer of the Department nominated by the Secretary) with respect to the use of the land before it is acquired.
-(4) When a Minister or public authority requests a relevant planning authority to include provisions in a planning proposal to rezone and/or remove a reservation of any land that is reserved for public purposes because the land is no longer designated by that public authority requests.
+5.2 Reserving and for Public Purposes (1) A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Planning Secretary (or an officer of the Department nominated by the Secretary).
+(2) When a Minister or public authority requests a relevant planning authority to reserve land for a public purpose in a planning proposal and the land would be required to be acquired under Division 3 of Part 2 of the Land Acquisition (Just Terms Compensation) Act 1991, the relevant planning authority must: (a) reserve the land in accordance with the request, and (b) include the land in a zone appropriate to its intended future use or a zone advised by the Planning Secretary) (or an officer of the Department nominated by the Secretary), and (c) identify the relevant acquiring authority for the land.
+(3) When a Minister or public authority requests a relevant planning authority to include provisions in a planning proposal relating to the use of any land reserved for a public purpose before that land is acquired, the relevant planning authority must: (a) include the requested provisions, or (b) take such other action as advised by the Planning Secretary) (or an officer of the land before it is acquired.
+(4) When a Minister or public authority requests a relevant planning authority to include provisions in a planning proposal to rezone and/or remove a reservation of any land that is reserved for public purposes because the land before it is acquired.
 The land was originally zoned to RE1 through the Council initiated Villawood Town Centre planning proposal.
 The planning proposal seeks to rezone approximately 274m2 of the existing RE1 Public Recreation zone to E1 Local Centre.
 While it is identified as existing RE1 Public Recreation zoned land, the land has not yet been acquired by Council.
 The RE1 zone is required to be removed as part of this planning proposal to ensure access arrangements can be facilitated across that land to service the site.
 There are Court precedents which state that access for the purpose of retail/commercial is not permitted across RE1 zones.
 Therefore, it is being rezoned to E1 Local Centre.
 DCP controls will be implemented to ensure that the setback is consistent and public access to the site is maintained.
 The land was not reserved as public land (RE1 Public Recreation) by direction of the Minister.
 Yes 5.3 Development Near Regulated The objectives of this direction are to:(a) ensure the effective and safe operation of regulated airports and defence airfields; Not applicable to planning proposal.
 Bankstown airport will be consulted with during public -